csalmeida/ruby-fundamentals/README.md

 #### Variable Scope Indicators

 There are some variables with special meaning.
-These have characters to specify what they are:
+These have characters prexifes to specify what they are:

 |    Type   |    Declaration    |
 | ------------- |:-------------:|